kedro-org/kedro/docs/source/03_tutorial/07_set_up_experiment_tracking.md

 ## Set up session store

 In the domain of experiment tracking, each pipeline run is considered a session.
 A session store records all related metadata for each pipeline run, from logged metrics to other run-related data such as timestamp, git username and branch.
-The session store is a SQLite database that gets generated during your first Kedro run after it has been set up in your project.
+The session store is a SQLite database that gets generated during your first pipeline run after it has been set up in your project.

 To set up the session store, go to the `src/settings.py` file and add the following: